nik-lampe/magento-improve-api/README.md

 It allows you to:

+* Retrieve associated SKUs and attributes used for connecting for configurable products
 * Associate simple products to configurable or grouped product;
 * Specify category names rather than the ids;
 * Specify the name of the attribute set rather than the id;